AckeeCZ/frontend-cookbook/pages/implementation/RichTextFormattingInGatsby.md

 2) Edit `gatsby-ssr.js` (located in the root project directory)
 * append `global.DOMParser = new (require('jsdom').JSDOM)().window.DOMParser;` at the   beginning of the file
-* but there is a pitfall, during the `build` process we get some sort of error messages about `missing canvas`, we will solve these problem in next step.
+* but there is a pitfall, during the `build` process we get some sort of error messages about `missing canvas`, we will solve that problem in the next step.

 3) Edit `gatsby-node.js` and fix `missing canvas` problem by ignoring requests to `canvas`, which our library cannot handle.